 Here at HVH Mechanical Partners LLC, Kevin meets with customers to discuss solutions to the concerns they have with their building’s mechanical and plumbing systems.
 He interacts with suppliers and vendors to ensure HVH can service its customers efficiently and economically.
 He works with our office and field teams to ensure that customer service is our highest priority.

 At HVH Mechanical Partners LLC, we use the knowledge of our industry to meet the needs of our customers and their equipment — knowledge that can only be obtained by "hands-on experience" at all stages of a mechanical system's life.

 Introduced into the construction service industry in 2007, Michael has become a proven leader with a progressive record of accomplishments.
 He has helped build procurement and lean process strategies across diverse areas of commercial construction and HVAC service divisions.
 Michael is a strategic thinker who can execute a vision into action by effectively influencing senior executives and peers, inspiring team members, and building mutually beneficial relationships with suppliers.
 He knows how to deliver results through proactive planning, collaboration, and timely implementation of cost-saving strategies.

 - Bachelor's degree in business administration and management – 2004

 - Lean Six Sigma – Greenbelt - Georgia Institute of Technology – Scheller School of Business

-- Held a seat on purchasing board with seven major construction companies across the U.S. (collective revenues of $2.6B USD annually) implementing best practice ideas in the construction/service industry, negotiating manufacture deals, and reviewing new product and process technology
+- Held a seat on a purchasing board with seven major construction companies across the U.S. (collective revenues of $2.6B USD annually), while implementing best practice ideas in the construction/service industry, negotiating manufacture deals, and reviewing new product and process technology